The 35-year-old midfielder says he is planning to call it a day on his playing career this summer and reveals his plans to begin coaching full-time

 "There are many similarities between us and we both had, among other things, [Marcello] Lippi and [Carlo] Ancelotti as coaches.
 They were my teachers."

-Meanwhile, Gattuso turned his attentions to former club Milan as it prepares to face Barcelona in the last-16 stage of the Champions League on Tuesday.
+Meanwhile, Gattuso turned his attentions to former club Milan as they prepare to face Barcelona in the last-16 stage of the Champions League on Tuesday.

-Gattuso said: "I will sit in front of the TV and savor the big game alongside some of my former classmates.
+Gattuso said: "I will sit in front of the TV and savour the big game alongside some of my former classmates.
 Prediction?
 I would take a 3-1 defeat."

-FC Sion, which currently sits fourth in the Swiss Super League, travels to the capital on Sunday for a clash with Young Boys.
+FC Sion, who currently sit fourth in the Swiss Super League, travel to the capital on Sunday for a clash with Young Boys.